 You'll save time and money if you fuel up before you head to the park.
 While there are great dining options at SeaWorld San Diego, we think your money is better saved for lunch.
 When your tadpoles enter the park, they will want to visit the animals and are not going to want to wait in long food lines or take time to sit and eat.
 Plus you'll encounter low crowds in the morning, so you'll want to take advantage of the less-crowded times.

 5. Arrive ahead of park opening.

-That old saying "the early frog gets the fly" is especially true at SeaWorld San Diego.
-We're not sure if it's just San Diego's laid-back vibes, but the crowds really start building around lunch time.
-Therefore arriving just before park opening gives you plenty of touring time.
+That old saying, "the early frog gets the fly" is especially true at SeaWorld San Diego.
+We're not sure if it's just San Diego's laid-back vibes, but the crowds really start building around lunchtime.
+Therefore, arriving just before park opening gives you plenty of touring time.
 We like to get a jump on the rides, animal encounters and exhibits at this time.
-Personally, we like to tour the park counter-clockwise visiting Journey to Atlantis, Wild Arctic and the penguin exhibits since they are closer to the park entrance and then head to the other side of the park.
+Personally, we like to tour the park counterclockwise, visiting Emperor, Journey to Atlantis, Wild Arctic and the penguin exhibits first since they are closer to the park entrance and then head to the other side of the park.

-Bring along inexpensive ponchos so that you can ride the water rides without a drenching (unless you want to get wet).
-This is especially helpful if you decide to ride Journey to Atlantis first thing!
-You can decide when you get to the shows whether you want to sit in the splash zone.
-Know that you're also liable to get a good soaking on Shipwreck Rapids, although the name should be a good giveaway :)
+Bring along inexpensive ponchos so that you can ride the water rides without getting drenched (unless you want to get wet).
+This is especially hopful if you decide to ride Shipwreck Rapids first thing!
+You can decide when you get to the shows whether you want to sit in the splash zone or stay dry.
+Know that you're also liable to get a good soaking on Journey to Atlantis!

 7. Bring your own water.